 Transfer of company shares:

 - they can only be transferred between living persons to non-partners with the consent of the partners’ general meeting representing at least 3/4 of the share capital;

 - the transfer of shares must be recorded in a notarized deed or in a private deed.

 The minimum number of directors is one.
 A director can be a physical or legal person of any nationality.

-Every Company is required to have a registered office and address in Luxembourg which should be notified to the Trade Register.
+Every company is required to have a registered office and address in Luxembourg which should be notified to the trade registry.

 In the interest of Luxembourg's business and commerce, and to allow for the appropriate supervision of commercial activity, legislation sets out conditions for entry into certain professions and for the carrying out of certain trading activity, which are subject to the granting of a business license.